cankecilioglu/cankecilioglu/README.md

 ### Hi there!

 🚀 About Me
-I am Can Keçilioğlu, a versatile software developer with a broad range of experience across different areas of technology.
+I am Can Keçilioğlu, a software developer with a broad range of experience across different areas of technology.
 I started my journey as a Frontend Developer, working with HTML, CSS, and JavaScript, before moving into game development with Unity.
 Later, I explored the world of robotics with ROS2.
 Currently, I am passionate about blockchain technology and am actively developing projects in this exciting field.
 My journey is driven by a continuous desire to learn and evolve, and I am thrilled to contribute to the blockchain ecosystem.

 👨‍💻 Experience and Projects